rust-cli/book/src/tutorial/packaging.md

 Publishing a crate to [crates.io] is pretty straightforward:
 If you haven't already, create an account on [crates.io].
-Currently, this is done via authorizing you on Github, so you'll need to have a Github account
+Currently, this is done via authorizing you on GitHub, so you'll need to have a GitHub account
 (and be logged in there).
 Next, you log in using cargo on your local machine.
 For that, go to your